26 Jul How to Write Product Descriptions that Convert

 Include all the key information

 This seems like an obvious one, but product descriptions need to be short and snappy.
-This can often lead to important information being skipped or forgotten in the writing process.
+This can often lead to important information being skipped or forgotten in the writing process and this is where a good copywriting agency can help.
 If you find your list of details getting lengthy, cut the information a product photo will explain anyway – colour, shape and so on.
 Specific measurements, materials and attributes, like WiFi compatibility or a detachable lining, aren’t obvious from pictures and could be the detail your potential buyer is looking for.

 Here are a few things to consider when checking over your product descriptions.